lolwuz/Peanut-Allergy/README.md

 `npm run dev`

-Access your project in the browser.
+Access the game on your browser.

 `locahost:7777`

-Then start building your game!
+## Assigned by

+Job